olinjs/olinjs/classes/class11/README.md

 ###Samy the Myspace Worm
 One of the greatest (and mostly harmless) examples of both XSS and CSRF in action in recent memory is that of Samy the Myspace worm.
-In 2005, a man by the name of Samy Kamkar found an XSS vulnerability in Myspace that would allow him to inject javascript into his profile to trigger a CSRF vulnerability by anyone who visited it.
+In 2005, a man by the name of Samy Kamkar found an XSS vulnerability in Myspace that would allow him to inject JavaScript into his profile to trigger a CSRF vulnerability by anyone who visited it.
 The CSRF request would send Samy a friend request as the viewer, as well as append the text "Samy is my hero" to the end of their profile.
 Not only that, but it would in turn exploit the same XSS vulnerability, only this time injecting the code into the viewer's profile.
 The effect is that within 24 hours, Samy had over a million friend requests and the FBI knocking at his door.